Vol 22: Sinners & Saints

 SPOTLIGHT

-Colossi are on my mind as I wrap up an interview with Drylands writer Carlos Cisco and finish Game Room’s excellent oral history of Shadow of the Colossus (which features this stunning cover illustration from Takeshi Oga).
+Colossi are on my mind as I wrap up an interview with Drylands writer Carlos Cisco and finish Game Room’s excellent oral history of Shadow of the Colossus.
 More than any other Daggerheart Adversary, the Drylands colossi push the community to create some of the most artful, bizarre, and adorable props for their table.
 A testament to GMs, yes—but also the admirable irreverence of the deft and daffy designers who included the Frame in their signature publication.

 NEWS & RELEASES